appreciated/designer-for-flow/README.md

 This is a Application which allows to create and edit Views dependening on the Vaadin Platform.

+Currently the following output and input formats being supported are:
-Currently only Java Classes are supported.
+- Java Classes

 # Executing
 Before starting the application via IDE execute `mvn clean install`.